PrivateCaller/Gamemode_Back4Block/requirements/Readme.txt

-Put these files in the main directory of Blockland except for the music folder
+Put these files in the main directory of Blockland

 Replace Blockland.exe and set it to read only in its properties.

-Put the files in the music folder in your add-on's music folder